Independent Auditors Report

 Auditors Responsibility

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the Companys internal financial controls system with reference to financial statements.
+We believe that the audit evidence we have obtained and the audit evidence obtained by the branch auditor in terms of their report referred to in the "Other Matter" paragraph below is sufficient and appropriate to provide a basis for our audit opinion on the Companys internal financial controls system with reference to theses standalone financial statements

-Meaning of Internal Financial Controls With reference to financial statements
+Meaning of Internal Financial Controls With reference to these Standalone financial statements

-Inherent Limitations of Internal Financial Controls With reference to financial statements
+Inherent Limitations of Internal Financial Controls With reference to standalone financial statements

 Opinion